twashing/beatthemarket.backend/README.md

 * Save P/L to DB (not component)

+* :game/users > :game/user points to a User's core set of accounts
+  Those accounts should belong to a specific game (Single Player) A User can also have a Market set of accounts (Market Player)

 * Integration Test
   * Apollo client, login, new game, stream to client
   * Buy a stock sell a stock